/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 [User Viewing] ← [video-delivery-network] ← [processed-video-bucket] ← [Transcoded Videos]

-Werner Vogels, Amazon’s CTO, explains in his blog that “loose coupling through message queues is fundamental to building resilient systems that can evolve over time.”
+Loose coupling through message queues is a foundational principle for building resilient systems that can evolve over time.
 This principle is exactly why SQS transforms good architectures into great ones.

 Why SQS Makes Your Video Platform More Resilient